Prebiotics are indigestible fibers that are the food sources for the trillions of beneficial bacteria and yeast living in the human gut.

 For example, lactulose has a stronger effect than other types of prebiotic on the improvement of calcium absorption.
 The type of prebiotic you consume may have a direct influence on a positive outcome in your health.

-As mentioned above, prebiotics are key in supporting probiotics in the body.
+As mentioned above, one of the reasons to take prebiotics is that they are key in supporting probiotics in the body.
 Probiotics can help improve mood, memory, and learning and adding a prebiotic may help.

 Several clinical studies show positive effects on the nervous system after the administration of a prebiotic, most significantly in recall and memory in adults, depending on the kind of prebiotic taken.